MollyGONGGONG/MollyGONGGONG/README.md

 - 👀 I’m interested in learning new skills.
 - 🌱 I’m currently learning full stack developement.
 - 💞️ I’m also good at snowboarding!
 - 📫 How to reach me?
-Go to Park City!
+Send me a DM : )

 <!---
 MollyGONGGONG/MollyGONGGONG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.